Yemima20/Component-Blog_preview_card/README.md

 ### What I learned

-In this challenge, I learned more about using clamps and CSS pseudo-classes such as first, nth, and last child; CSS function like clamp; maximizing the use of custom variables for repeated values used in creating this card; and use fonts .
+In this challenge, I learned more about using clamps and CSS pseudo-classes such as first, nth, and last child; CSS function like clamp; maximizing the use of custom variables for repeated values used in creating this card; and `@font-face` related to custom fonts.

 ### Continued development

 Areas that I want to continue focusing on in future projects such as exploring and deepening CSS pseudo-classes and functions.

 ### Useful resources